fredagbona/fredagbona/README.md

 ## Short

-I'm **Freddy AGBONA, Software Developer and I love help others and sharing my knowledge ❤️**.
+I'm **Freddy AGBONA, and I love help others and sharing my knowledge ❤️**.

-Passionate about ICTs with strong problem-solving skills and recognized experience in web application design, I enjoy working in a team and above all contributing to the development of high-impact projects.

-I have this ability to get out of the usual **"programmer" or "developer"** environment in order to work on roles ranging from **tech project management (organization of tech events, leading tech projects) to digital marketing (sales tunnel, design, seo )**

-I like continuous learning and I adapt quickly.
+I'm a Software Engineer with a strong technical background in building impactful SaaS solutions, web applications, and mobile platforms.
+My expertise spans programming languages like Java, JavaScript, and PHP, alongside frameworks such as Spring Boot, Vue.js, and Node.js.
+I thrive on creating reliable, scalable, and user-centered applications that solve real-world challenges.

+Throughout my career, I’ve paired my technical journey with a passion for mentoring and training.
+As a mentor and trainer, I’ve guided aspiring developers, particularly at institutions like École 229, through immersive learning experiences.
+My approach combines practical projects, collaborative problem-solving, and innovative teaching methods to foster both technical expertise and essential team dynamic

 ### My Tech Stacks